romansp/romansp.github.io/content/blog/tanstack-query-and-composition-api/index.md

 }))
 ```

-> Currently [there's an open issue](https://github.com/TanStack/query/issues/7420) around TypeScript types when passing `computed` into `useQuery`.
+> Currently [there's an open issue](https://github.com/TanStack/query/issues/7474) around TypeScript types when passing `computed` `queryOptions` into `useQuery`.
 Pinning @tanstack/vue-query to v5.35.1 is a temporary workaround.

 ### Putting it All Together